 Parent-facing versus world-facing seats

-Typically, prams have either sling seats that are semi-permanently fixed to the stroller frame and almost always world-facing (like the Thule Urban Glide 2) or modular seats that easily click in and out of the stroller frame and can be fixed in either parent-facing or world-facing positions (like the UPPAbaby CRUZ).
+Typically, prams have either sling seats that are semi-permanently fixed to the stroller frame and almost always world-facing or modular seats that easily click in and out of the stroller frame and can be fixed in either parent-facing or world-facing positions.

 It seems like a no-brainer to say that we want a parent-facing seat on our stroller so we can see and bond with our baby during the early months, but if you've already decided to get a bassinet (which you may end up using for most of the first year), then perhaps a parent-facing toddler seat becomes less important.